 One of the key criteria for the University of Pisa when selecting its new technology infrastructure was that it meets its strict sustainability goals.
-As data centres are obviously huge consumers of energy, having one that meets Power Usage Effectiveness targets while still reducing costs provided an ideal solution for the University.
+As data centers are obviously huge consumers of energy, having one that meets Power Usage Effectiveness targets while still reducing costs provided an ideal solution for the University.

-Itatel, the telco company specialising in IT system integration, managed services, Network Functions Virtualization (NFV) and all IP solutions, worked within a temporary group of companies (West Systems and Webkorner) to build the data centre within the Parco Regionale Migliarino San Rossore Massaciuccoli.
+Itatel, the telco company specialising in IT system integration, managed services, Network Functions Virtualization (NFV) and all IP solutions, worked within a temporary group of companies (West Systems and Webkorner) to build the data center within the Parco Regionale Migliarino San Rossore Massaciuccoli.

 This is linked to the University by a fiberoptic ring, guaranteeing a high level of connectivity and reliability.